grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/02-ThereAreNoDetails.md

 Good sources of information include:

-- Voice Principles (reference 4 below): This is a short and easy to read summary
+- Voice Principles (reference 3 below): This is a short and easy to read summary
+  * The Voice will give independent advice to the Parliament and Government
+  * The Voice will be chosen by Aboriginal and Torres Strait Islander people based on the wishes of local communities
+  * The Voice will be representative of Aboriginal and Torres Strait Islander communities, gender balanced and include youth
+  * The Voice will be empowering, community-led, inclusive, respectful and culturally informed
+  * The Voice will be accountable and transparent
+  * The Voice will work alongside existing organisations and traditional structures
+  * The Voice will not have a program delivery function
+  * The Voice will not have a veto power
-- Indigenous Voice Co-design Process Final Report (reference 3 below): This is a 272 page PDF report with a great deal of detail
+- Indigenous Voice Co-design Process Final Report (reference 4 below): This is a 272 page PDF report with a great deal of detail
+- Voice Resources page (reference 5 below) includes:
+  * Constitutional amendment and Voice design principles
+  * Fact sheets
+  * Prime Minister’s announcements
+  * Advisory Groups
+  * Newsletters, reports and other resources

 ### These details would only be worked through after Australians have voted...
 This is the wrong way around